godotengine/godot-docs/classes/class_basematerial3d.rst

 :ref:`TextureFilter<enum_BaseMaterial3D_TextureFilter>` **TEXTURE_FILTER_LINEAR** = ``1``

 The texture filter blends between the nearest 4 pixels.
-Use this when you want to avoid a pixelated style, but do not want mipmaps.
+This makes the texture look smooth from up close, and grainy from a distance (due to mipmaps not being sampled).

 .. _class_BaseMaterial3D_constant_TEXTURE_FILTER_NEAREST_WITH_MIPMAPS: